 The project was tasked to a qualified Engineering consultant.
-The 100% plan was completed, and the project was advertised for bid for a late November bid opening.
-A contractor has been selected and the contract negotiated.
-The original timeline for the project shows completion of construction by early summer, 2021, and the project is slightly ahead of schedule.
+The 100% plan was completed, and the project advertised for bid for a late November bid opening.
+A contractor was selected, the contract negotiated, and construction is underway.
+The original timeline for the project shows completion of construction by early summer, 2021.
+The project is substantially ahead of schedule, with final completion anticipated in April.